IMSEONGJUN/AtomicMaker/README.md

 # AtomicMaker

-- A Custom library which helps to make class properties have Atomic like attribute for multi-threading
+- A Custom library which helps to make class properties have Objective-C's Atomic like attribute for multi-threading

 ```swift
 final class Atomic<T> {